-The following information is a summary of key lake findings collected in 2017.
+The following information is a summary of key lake findings collected in 2019.

 The deepest basins of the lake did experience depletion of dissolved oxygen with depth.
 This means that phosphorous locked in the lake sediment can be released in the water column and contribute to algae growth.
-A blue-green algal bloom in late summer was microscopically determined to be of the non-toxic genus Aphanothece as in 2016.
-RLS will be monitoring these blooms closely in future years.
+Fortunately, most of the nutrients in the lake are in the sediments which may lead to healthy weed growth but controlled algal growth.

-Magician Lake Water Quality Data (2011-2017)
+Magician Lake Water Quality Data (2011-2019)